Human development (economics): Measurements of human development

-(WHO) presented the report Preventing disease through healthy environments.
-No one in the world is without the environmental health issues and wealth problems.
-Development had been first approached as the future for more cure and hope.
-However, the criticism argues of the side effects such as environmental pollution and the gap between increasing wealth and poor.
-The ineffectiveness of many public health policies in terms of health inequality issues and social problems should be held by global community.
-Therefore, the ultimate goal is to achieve environmental sustainability.

-Some critics say development is undermined by health concerns as it both directly and indirectly influences growth to be lower.
-HIV/AIDS, in addition to malaria, has negatively influenced development and increased poverty in many places, especially in Africa.
-Achieving adequate health standards is important for the success of development and the abolition of poverty.

 Human Development Report

 The Global Human Development Reports (HDR) is an annual publication released by the UNDP's Human Development Report Office and contains the Human Development Index.
 Within global HDR there are four main indexes: Human Development Index, Gender-related Development Index, Gender Empowerment Measure and the Human Poverty Index.
 There are not only a global Human Development Reports but there are also regional and national reports.
 The Regional, National and subnational (for portions of countries) HDRs take various approaches, according to the strategic thinking of the individual authorship groups that craft the individual reports.
 In the United States, for example, Measure of America has been publishing human development reports since 2008 with a modified index, the human development index American Human Development Index, which measures the same three basic dimensions but uses slightly different indicators to better reflect the U.S. context and to maximize use of available data.

 The Human Development Index is a way for people and nations to see the policy flaws of regions and countries.
 Although the releasing of this information is believed to encourage countries to alter their policies, there is no evidence demonstrating changes nor is there any motivation for countries to do so.